Bosieboy/PressAround/README.md

 # PressAround
-A fun and interactive fidget game with keyboard switches and a game
+A fun and interactive fidget game with keyboard switches and a desktop program